CoMatch: Semi-supervised Learning with Contrastive Graph Regularization: Experiment

 \textbf{Contrastive loss weight.} We vary the weight $\lambda_{ctr}$ for the contrastive loss $\mathcal{L}_u^{ctr}$ and report the result in Figure~\ref{fig:ablation}(b), where $\lambda_{ctr}=10$ gives the best performance.
 With 10\% of ImageNet labels, $\lambda_{ctr}=2$ yields better performance.
 We find that in general, fewer labeled samples require a larger $\lambda_{ctr}$ to strengthen the graph regularization.

-\textbf{Pseudo-label smoothness.} Our memory-smoothed pseudo-labeling uses $\alpha$ to control the balance between the model's prediction and smoothness constraint.
+\textbf{Prediction weight in pseudo-labels.} Our memory-smoothed pseudo-labeling uses $\alpha$ to control the balance between the EMA model's prediction and smoothness constraint.
 Figure~\ref{fig:ablation}(c) shows its effect, where $\alpha=0.9$ results in the best performance.
-When $\alpha=1$, the pseudo-labels completely rely on the model's prediction, which decreases the accuracy by 2.1\% due to confirmation bias.
+When $\alpha=1$, the pseudo-labels are purely generated by the EMA model, which reduces to the Mean-Teacher~\cite{mean_teacher} method.
+The accuracy decreases by 2.1\% due to confirmation bias.
 When $\alpha<0.9$, the pseudo-labels are over-smoothed.
-A potential improvement is to apply sharpening~\cite{mixmatch} to pseudo-labels with smaller $\alpha$, but is not studied here due to the need for an extra sharpening hyperparameter.
+A potential improvement is to apply sharpening~\cite{mixmatch} to pseudo-labels with smaller $\alpha$, but is not studied here due to the need of an extra hyperparameter.

 \textbf{Size of memory bank and momentum queue.} $K$ controls both the size of the memory bank for pseudo-labeling and the size of the momentum queue for contrastive learning.
 A larger $K$ considers more samples to enforce a structural constraint on the label space and the embedding space.
 As shown in Figure~\ref{fig:ablation}(d), the performance increases as $K$ increases from 10k to 30k, but plateaus afterwards.
+We would also like to highlight that the memory bank and the momentum queue only introduce a small computation overhead because (1) low-dimensional embeddings are stored, (2) gradients are not computed \textit{w.r.t} to the embeddings.